cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ```

 ### Metadata
-Since we now have our policy defined and also our policyID, we need to adjust our metadata information.
+Since we now have our policy as well as our policyID defined, we need to adjust our metadata information.

 Here’s an example of the metadata.json which we’ll use for this guide: